South Dakota Department of Health

 How is trichinosis spread?

-Animals such as pigs, dogs, cats, rats and many wild animals including fox, wolf and polar bear harbor the parasite.
+Animals such as pigs, dogs, cats, rats and many wild animals including fox, wolf, polar bear and arctic marine mammals harbor the parasite.
 When parasites are passed in the feces, they infect new animals.
 When humans eat infected pig meat that has been improperly cooked, they become infected.
-Improperly cooked wild animal meat may also be responsible for infecting humans.
 Person-to-person spread does not occur.